Jacob Wetterling suspect tells court he killed him

 - He will apparently escape state charges in the boy's death

-(CNN) Danny James Heinrich, the child pornography suspect who led police to the remains of Jacob Wetterling, admitted in court Tuesday that he killed the 11-year-old Minnesota boy who disappeared 27 years ago, CNN affiliate WCCO reported.
+In a re-investigation of the 1989 case, state authorities searched Heinrich's home last year and found evidence of child pornography.
+State authorities did not have the proof of murder they needed under Minnesota law, so they enlisted federal authorities to bring 25 counts of child pornography against Heinrich, with a maximum sentence of 20 years for each count, said US Attorney Andrew Luger.

+The plea agreement required Heinrich to admit in open court his guilt in Jacob's death and testify to what had happened, Luger said.

-Heinrich, who is pleading to a charge of being in receipt of child porn, will apparently escape state charges in the boy's death and faces between five and 20 years in prison, WCCO said.
-The judge said there would be no state prosecutions for crimes committed in 1989, the television station reported.
+Heinrich, who pleaded guilty to one charge of being in receipt of child pornography, will apparently escape state charges in the boy's death and faces between five and 20 years in prison when sentenced at a later date, WCCO reported.
+The federal judge said there would be no state prosecutions for crimes committed in 1989, the television station reported.

 Heinrich confirmed he acted alone in the kidnapping, sexual assault and murder of the boy.